mohasi/ps3-dev/README.md

 ## Plugins

 ### simple-disc-mount
-Injects a submenu below "Package Manager" that lists every `.iso` in `/dev_hdd0/PS3ISO`.
-Activating an item currently shows Sony's stock "Cannot operate" dialog — real mount wiring will come via a `webrender_plugin` Action() hook.
+Adds a "Mount Disc Image" submenu below "Package Manager" in the XMB Games column, listing every `.iso` in `/dev_hdd0/PS3ISO`.
+Selecting an item mounts it as a virtual Blu-ray disc via Cobra syscalls.
+Uses Sony's `webrender_plugin` as an entry point to trigger the mount from the XMB menu.
+See `simple-disc-mount/README.md` for details.

 ### simple-ftp
 Minimal FTP server: PASV-only, binary-only, anonymous.
 Listens on :21 once XMB is ready.
-Up to 4 concurrent sessions.
-Full filesystem access (the console owner's FS is fair game).
+Up to two concurrent sessions.
+Full filesystem access.
+See `simple-ftp/README.md` for details.